StrongLoop-Evangelists/workshop-marketplace/workshop/03-model-files.md

 };
 ```

-## Save your data!
+## Save our data!

 Before we move on to exploring our API with the explorer user interface, let's make sure our data is saved to a file so we don't lose it each time we stop our application.
-You can do so by updating `server/datasources.json` to have the `file` key.
+We can do so by updating `server/datasources.json` to have the `file` key.
 My datasources.json looks like so:

 ```json
 {